jakob-david/mps/README.md

 ./run_tests.sh
 ```

-This will execute all tests which are:
+This will execute all tests, which are divided into:

- - 1,078 tests for the C++ code
+ - $1,078$ tests for the C++ code
- - 17 tests for the Python module
+ - $17$ tests for the Python module